Prices for UK customers are listed inc 20% VAT

 I use masking tape to keep the wires in place.
 The glue of quality masking tape last very long, that is why I prefer it.

-Important CV settings when using the Train-O-Matic and Doehler & Haass decoders
+Important CV settings when using the Train-O-Matic with a Doehler & Haass sound module

 - CV 122 on the Train-O-Matic Next18 decoder decides if SUSI is on or off.
 Default value is 66 (off).
 To turn SUSI on, set value to 71.